Stonewall riots: Impact and recognition

 The middle of the 1990s was marked by the inclusion of bisexuals as a represented group within the gay community, when they successfully sought to be included on the platform of the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
 Transgender people also asked to be included but were not, though trans-inclusive language was added to the march's list of demands.
 The transgender community continued to find itself simultaneously welcome and at odds with the gay community as attitudes about non-binary gender discrimination and pansexual orientation developed and came increasingly into conflict.
 In 1994, New York City celebrated "Stonewall 25" with a march that went past the United Nations Headquarters and into Central Park.
 Estimates put the attendance at 1.1 million people.
 Sylvia Rivera led an alternate march in New York City in 1994 to protest the exclusion of transgender people from the events.
-Attendance at LGBT Pride events has grown substantially over the decades.
-Most large cities around the world now have some kind of Pride demonstration.
-Pride events in some cities mark the largest annual celebration of any kind.
-The growing trend towards commercializing marches into parades—with events receiving corporate sponsorship—has caused concern about taking away the autonomy of the original grassroots demonstrations that put inexpensive activism in the hands of individuals.

-A "Stonewall Shabbat Seder" was first held at B'nai Jeshurun, a synagogue on the Upper West Side of Manhattan, in 1995.
+Attendance at LGBTQ Pride events has grown substantially over the decades.
+Most large cities around the world now have some kind of Pride demonstration; Pride events in some cities mark the largest annual celebration of any kind.
+The growing trend towards commercializing marches into parades—with events receiving corporate sponsorship—has caused concern about taking away the autonomy of the original grassroots demonstrations.

 President Barack Obama declared June 2009 Lesbian, Gay, Bisexual, and Transgender Pride Month, citing the riots as a reason to "commit to achieving equal justice under law for LGBT Americans".
-The year marked the 40th anniversary of the riots, giving journalists and activists cause to reflect on progress made since 1969.
-Frank Rich noted in The New York Times that no federal legislation exists to protect the rights of gay Americans.
-An editorial in the Washington Blade compared the scruffy, violent activism during and following the Stonewall riots to the lackluster response to failed promises given by President Obama; for being ignored, wealthy LGBT activists reacted by promising to give less money to Democratic causes.
+The year marked the 40th anniversary of the riots.
+Prompted by the Obama administration's continued legal defense of the Defense of Marriage Act – following longstanding practice by the Department of Justice to defend all federal laws in court – an editorial in the Washington Blade compared the scruffy, violent activism during and following the Stonewall riots to the lackluster response to failed promises given by President Obama; for being ignored, wealthy LGBTQ activists reacted by promising to give less money to Democratic causes.
 Two years later, the Stonewall Inn served as a rallying point for celebrations after the New York State Senate voted to pass same-sex marriage.
-The act was signed into law by governor Andrew Cuomo on June 24, 2011.
+The act was signed into law by Governor Andrew Cuomo on June 24, 2011.